Wednesday, May 1, 2024

 I said before that I'm fluctuating between different views on this passage, and the Mark Antony theory is one I figure I better make my case for.

-Also when you understand how the Hebrew word for “divide” used in verse 39 does not always refer to split one thing into smaller things but can rather refer to a reforming or reshaping, it fits as describing Antony’s reorganization of The Roman East.
+Also when you understand how the Hebrew word for “divide” used in verse 39 does not always refer to splitting one thing into smaller things but can rather refer to a reforming or reshaping, it fits as describing Antony’s reorganization of The Roman East pretty well.

 Remembering the context that this section follows verses 32-35’s account of the rise and fall of the Hasmoneans, verses 40-41 being about the finishing off of Hasmonean independence in 37 BC seems logical.
 The King of the Negev (South) is Mattathais Antigonus and the King of the North is Antiochus I Theos of Commagene.